twilio-professional-services/flex-project-template/plugin-flex-ts-template-v2/src/feature-library/agent-automation/README.md

 # known issues

-As this is a front end implementation of operations, if the browser is closed or refreshed it can void the automated behavior.
+As this is a front end implementation of operations, if the browser is closed will void the automated behavior.
 For this reason it is advised to also use the `supervisor-complete-reservation` feature in unison with this one to allow supervisors to force complete any reservations that have fallen into this rouge state.

-An ideal solution to auto wrapup would require a backend handler to move the state of the task after the given timeout.
+A prefered solution to auto wrapup would require a backend handler to move the state of the task after the given timeout.

 # flex-user-experience